-Email and telephone scams
+Email, Internet and telephone scams

 Email (phishing) and telephone scams are common methods used by criminals to lure people into disclosing personal information such as credit card numbers and account information.
 These scams intentionally impersonate trusted brands to leverage goodwill and avoid suspicion.
 They appear to be authentic and may go so far as to use logos and official sounding email addresses.